11 Safe Lifting Tips For A Healthy And Pain-Free Back At Work

 1. Warm Up Before Lifting

-And one of the main reason that this happens (alongside poor lifting technique) is when people try to lift heavy loads with cold muscles.
+And one of the main reason this happens (alongside poor lifting technique) is because people try to lift heavy loads with cold muscles.

-Seriously don't do it, you are just asking for trouble.
+So don't do it, as you're just asking for trouble.

-And when you don't warm these up first you are at far greater risk of pulling or aggravating something.
+And when you don't warm thoroughly beforehand you are at far greater risk of pulling or aggravating something.

-So before you start work have a stretch and warm-up for a couple of minutes to get your muscles warm and ready for the task ahead.
+So before you lift have a stretch and warm-up for a couple of minutes to get your muscles warm and ready for the task ahead.

 And not only will you lower your risk of injury by doing this, you'll also perform better during the day too.